jimbobbennett/MicroBitFriendDetector/README.md

 # BBC micro:bit Friend Detector

 The [BBC micro:bit](https://amzn.to/2UxQNiM) is a pocket-sized computer that allows you to have loads of fun whilst learning digital technology and computer science.
-You can program it using block-based coding and build anything - from simple programs to lighti up LEDs to robots, musical instruments and more.
+You can program it using block-based coding and build anything - from simple programs to light up LEDs, to robots, musical instruments and more.

 ![micro:bit logo](https://microbit.org/images/microbit-logo-stripped.png)